 Come on out to the barn and enjoy Nashville’s tradition of pickin’ in the park with 2,000 of your Warner Park friends!
 Bluegrass and Roots pickers jam in circles in and around the barn, while three headlining bands perform on the stage.
 All funds raised by the Pickin’ Parties go toward protecting the Parks as well as funding educational programs and special projects.

-Hummingbirds are a big deal in Warner Parks.
-The Nature Center is one of only a few places in the country where observers can watch hummingbird banding in action!
-Bird research has been ongoing here since naturalist Amelia Laskey began her bluebird nesting box program in 1936.
+Hummingbirds are a big deal in the Parks.
+The Warner Park Nature Center is one of only a few places in the country where research takes place and observers can watch hummingbird banding in action.
+Bird research has been ongoing here since naturalist Amelia Laskey began her bluebird nesting box program in 1936, and the B.I.R.D.
+Program now conducts over 17 branches of research on an annual basis.
+Help support our legacy of avian research and join us for this delightful event on the Nature Center patio!

 This ticketed event takes place each year at the height of Hummingbird season in early September at the Warner Park Nature Center.
-Proceeds from ticket and art sales support the Bird Information, Research and Data (B.I.R.D) programs, keeping these programs free and available for schools, families and Park visitors.
+Proceeds from ticket and art sales support the Bird Information, Research and Data (B.I.R.D) programs, keeping these programs free and available for schools, families and Warner Parks visitors.

-Cocktails and hors d’oeuvres will be served while guests mingle, watch hummingbirds at the feeders at sunset.
+Cocktails and hors d’oeuvres are served while guests mingle, watch hummingbirds at the feeders at sunset, and shop local artwork on display from the Nashville Artist Collective.